 Charles Raab has engaged in advisory and consultancy work for UK and Scottish government departments, the Office of the Information Commissioner, the European Commission, the New Zealand Law Commission, Liberty, the Equality and Human Rights Commission, the Netherlands Organisation for Scientific Research (NWO), and the EU's Fundamental Rights Agency (FRA), among others.
 He was the Specialist Adviser to the House of Lords Select Committee on the Constitution for their inquiry, resulting in Surveillance: Citizens and the State, 2nd Report, Session 2008-09, HL Paper 18 (available at: https://www.publications.parliament.uk/pa/ld200809/ldselect/ldconst/18/18.pdf) and Analysis of the Government's Response to Surveillance: Citizens and the State, 14th Report, Session 2008-09,HL Paper 114 (available at: http://www.publications.parliament.uk/pa/ld200809/ldselect/ldconst/114/114.pdf).
 He is a member of the editorial or advisory boards of many journals in the fields of information policy and public policy, and is Co-General Editor of the book series, Routledge Studies in Surveillance (available at: https://www.routledge.com/Routledge-Studies-in-Surveillance/book-series/RSSURV).
 He is also a member of the programme committees of a number of international conferences and summer schools, and sits on the advisory boards of several research projects.
 He is a member of the Surveillance Studies Network, participated in the Canadian-funded project on ‘The New Transparency: Surveillance and Social Sorting’, and served on the Management Board of the European Union’s COST Action on ‘Living in Surveillance Societies’ (LiSS).
 He has given written and oral evidence to Parliamentary Select Committees.
-He is Co-Chair of the Independent Digital Ethics Panel for Policing (IDEPP), and is a member of the Home Office Biometrics and Forensics Ethics Group, the Data Ethics Group of the Alan Turing Institute, the Police Scotland Independent Ethics Advisory Panel (IEAP), and the Europol Data Protection Experts Network (EDEN).
+He is Co-Chair of the Independent Digital Ethics Panel for Policing (IDEPP), and a member of the Home Office Biometrics and Forensics Ethics Group, the Data Ethics Group of the Alan Turing Institute, the Police Scotland Independent Ethics Advisory Panel (IEAP), and the Europol Data Protection Experts Network (EDEN).
 He is a member of the Scottish Government's Digital Identity Scotland Expert Group and the Independent Advisory Group on New and Emerging Technologies in Policing, the Governance and Ethics Action Group in the University of Edinburgh's Internet of Things (IoT) Programme, and the AI and Data Ethics (AIDE) Advisory Group in the University's City Deal and Data-Driven Innovation Programme.

 Selected Books and Reports